 Evaluators’ Challenge: Data-driven Decision Making

 I spend a great deal of time and effort conducting rigorous evaluation studies to provide scientific evidence about program effectiveness for leaders.
 However, my work is rarely put to use and has had little impact on programs.
 In fact, I am not sure whether my reports are even read.
 I don’t feel what I am doing is important here.

 – A disheartened evaluator

 Evaluations are unlikely to have “teeth” when program outcomes are not tied to budget decisions.
-In Cycle-based Budgeting, program effectiveness will be at the center stage when making budget decisions for programs at the end of their Continuous Improvement Cycle.
-In addition to program effectiveness evidence, evaluators should also produce cost-benefit analysis data, which is another part of the equation when leaders make budget decisions.
+In Cycle-based Budgeting, cost-effectiveness will be at the center stage when making budget decisions for programs at the end of their investment cycle.
+In addition to program cost-effectiveness evidence, evaluators should also produce cost-benefit analysis data, which is another part of the equation when leaders make budget decisions.